Key message:

 VKM has assessed the risks of transmitting infection and disease should cleaner fish be reused.
 In addition, VKM assessed whether relocation of cleaner fish may result in the spread of pancreas disease, from areas endemic for this disease to areas free from it.

-Both wild-caught and farmed cleaner fish are used to fight salmon louse.
+Both wild-caught and farmed cleaner fish are used to fight salmon lice.

 The risks can be reduced by stocking and inspecting these fish prior to releasing them into the net pens.